 It took a while for Greenspan and Rand to warm up to one another.
 She nicknamed him “the undertaker,” owing to his dark clothes and mournful air, and he, a self-avowed logical positivist, required a certain amount of wooing on the philosophical side.
 But in time he became fiercely devoted to Rand, one of her most trusted confidants; he taught her something of the economics she shoehorned into Atlas Shrugged.
 He wrote for The Objectivist magazine, and remained a close friend until her death in 1982.

 Though the schemes of both these idealists crashed so catastrophically to earth, neither would ever publicly regret or repudiate the follies of Objectivism.
 The shocking thing is that despite all the evidence — which could not possibly be more damning — many on Wall Street, libertarians, Silicon Valley potentates, Bitcoin enthusiasts and others on the right, continue to insist that Ayn Rand is a genius and that Objectivism, a forebear of what today is popularly known as libertarianism, is the answer to all mankind’s problems.

 If that were so, doesn’t it stand to reason that the top genius’s own life would demonstrate at least a few of the benefits of being an Objectivist?
 Which, sadly, it really really does not.

 Greenspan’s tenure of nearly two decades as the chairman of the Federal Reserve is the second longest in history.
 Shouldn’t he have bestowed on a grateful public a legacy demonstrating the enduring wisdom of Objectivist laissez-faire policies?
-We know how that turned out, too.
+Yeah, we know how that turned out, too.